 - Killer Rabbit: The evil Mirror Universe has killer squirrels.

 - King Arthur: The Arthurian mythos figure into a bunch of the books.
 There's the appropriately-titled Ghost Knights of Camelot, the origin of the Warrior's sword, and Merlin's an advisor to the Wizard.

 - Loophole Abuse: The Wizard's most directly offensive spell, Merlin's Fire, can't be cast on living things.
-In one book he gets around this by first using another spell on his opponent to turn them into a flammable object, then using Merlin's fire on them.
+In one book (during the Warrior's path, so not a spoiler) he gets around this by first using another spell on his opponent to turn them into a flammable object, then using Merlin's fire on them.

 - Mirror Universe: Invaders from Darkland.